vegu-ai/talemate/README.md

 In no particular order:

-- Gameplay loop governed by AI
+- Extension support
+    - modular agents and clients
 - Improved world state
 - Dynamic player choice generation
 - Better creative tools
     - node based scenario / character creation
-- Improved long term memory (base is there, but its very rough at the moment)
+- Improved and consistent long term memory
 - Improved director agent
     - Right now this doesn't really work well on anything but GPT-4 (and even there it's debatable).
 It tends to steer the story in a way that introduces pacing issues.
 It needs a model that is creative but also reasons really well i think.
+- Gameplay loop governed by AI
+    - objectives
+    - quests
+    - win / lose conditions
 - Automatic1111 client

 # Quickstart